Our Risk Policy

 Syndicated Funding

 Most of the funding opportunities made available through the Platform are arranged through group farmers who receive ploughing, seeds, fertilizer, weedicides, pesticides and extension services to successfully farm with less stress.
 The farms are owned by the farmers, however, the extra crops grown are owned by the GFM entity on behalf of the funder.
 It means you will not become a direct shareholder or owner of a farm, except explicitly stated.
 Fundings in one issuer are arranged and designed as such on our platform.
 Syndicated funding will be seen as one funder not a group of sponsors.
-Each funder must create an account to funder a crop/farm.
+Each funder must create an account to fund a crop/farm.
 In case of dispute, GFM will only recognize the individual details on the platform, not multiple sponsors who came together to create a single account.
 This is why we recommend that you carefully read through and consider all the materials that are made available on the specific campaign page, whilst making your assessment of the risks involved.

 Funds